gylfirst/UpdateNotifier/README.md

 - Fetches the latest release versions of specified GitHub repositories.
 - Sends notifications to a Discord channel using a webhook.
+- Allows ping settings for notification on Discord.
 - Logs activities and errors for easy debugging.

 ## Requirements